rafashaalfiandi/XSSentinel/README.md

 Always verify the address and network before sending.
 Never send assets from an unsupported network or exchange format.

-## Collaborators and Contributing
+## Contributing

-XSSentinel is maintained by [Rafasha Alfiandi](https://github.com/rafashaalfiandi) and welcomes security researchers, Python developers, QA engineers, and documentation contributors.
+XSSentinel is maintained by [Rafasha Alfiandi](https://github.com/rafashaalfiandi), with contributions and review from [ruyynn](https://github.com/ruyynn).
+Contributions from security researchers, Python developers, QA engineers, and documentation contributors are welcome.

 <p align="left">
   <a href="https://github.com/fahmiammar" title="Fahmi Ammar">